tsugicloud/ami-sql/README.md

     CREATE DATABASE apps_db DEFAULT CHARACTER SET utf8;
     GRANT ALL ON apps_db.* TO 'apps_db_user'@'172.%' IDENTIFIED BY 'APPS_PW_8973498';

-Make an EFS volume and put its connection information into:

-    export TSUGI_NFS_VOLUME=fs-439fd792.efs.us-east-2.amazonaws.com

-Set up a DynamoDB service and make a table:

-    Table name: sessions
-    Primary key: id

-I set the read and write levels to 5/second and enable autoscaling.

-Look on the DynamoDB table screen to find the arn for the table ARN and then go to IAM and create an IAM User that has the following powers (changing the arn of course):

-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Action": [
-                    "dynamodb:GetItem",
-                    "dynamodb:UpdateItem",
-                    "dynamodb:DeleteItem",
-                    "dynamodb:Scan",
-                    "dynamodb:BatchWriteItem"
-                ],
-                "Effect": "Allow",
-                "Resource": "arn:aws:dynamodb:us-east-2:681234576555:table/sessions"
-            }
-        ]
-    }

-Your IAM user will have a key and secret, and put them into the user data:

-    export TSUGI_DYNAMODB_KEY= 'AKIISDIUSDOUISDHFBUQ';
-    export TSUGI_DYNAMODB_SECRET = 'zFKsdkjhkjskhjSAKJHsakjhSAKJHakjhdsasYaZ';
-    export TSUGI_DYNAMODB_REGION = 'us-east-2';

 Now you can set up the `user_data` for the database in the `user_data.sh` file.
 Look at the sample `user_data.sh` file in this folder - it has commands like:

     export TSUGI_USER=apps_db_user
     export TSUGI_PASSWORD=APPS_PW_8973498
     export TSUGI_PDO="mysql:host=tsugi-serverless.cluster-ce43983889mk.us-east-2.rds.amazonaws.com;dbname=apps_db"

+Make an EFS volume and put its connection information into:

+    export TSUGI_NFS_VOLUME=fs-439fd792.efs.us-east-2.amazonaws.com

+Make a single-node ElasticCache / Memcache server.
+I use a t2.small and it has plenty of power and memory since PHP sessions in Tsugi are pretty small.
+Tsugi does not yet like a cluster of memcache servers - so just make one of the correct size.
+Watch things like free memory on a Cloudwatch dashboard - you will likely find that it is very relaxed.
+Configure in your `user-data.sh` as follows:

+    export TSUGI_MEMCACHED=tsugi-memcache.9f8gf8.cfg.use2.cache.amazonaws.com:11211

+I switched from DynamoDB to Memcache since memcache was simpler and faster.
+I have the old DynamoDB instructions at the end of this document.

 Setting up Email
 ================